 In December 2003, Howell Book House, an imprint of Wiley Publications, published Steve Appelbaum's first book, The ABC Practical Guide to Dog Training.
 Over the next year, this book has sold almost 19,000 copies.
 It is obtainable through Amazon.com, Barnes & Noble, Borders, and Petco.
 It has also been nominated for an award by the Dog Writers Association of America (DWAA).
 Click here to purchase.

-ABC’s first Continuing Education Program (CEP) – Training Shelter Dogs is approved by the Certification Council for Professional Dog Trainers (CCPDT) for 8 CEU credits toward CPDT re-certification.
+ABC’s first Continuing Education Program (CEP) – Training Shelter Dogs is approved by the Certification Council for Professional Dog Trainers (CCPDT) for 21 CEU credits toward CPDT re-certification.
 Since 2009, CCPDT has also approved The Art of Selling and Teaching Private Lessons, Pet Sitting and Dog Walking and Pet Nutrition.

 Atomic Dog Radio